P ≠ NP Proof

 given an instance of the XG-SAT constructed with a program S that returns in time P(n) 0 or

-1 for all 2n possible inputs of length n and a running time (upper bounded by a poly(n),
+1 for all 2n possible inputs of length n and a running time (upper bounded by a known and

-this NTM can be reduced to a Boolean formula
+NP(n) this instance, this NTM can be reduced to a Boolean formula that

-that represents its entire processing, by means of the Cook-Levin Theorem
+represents its entire processing, by means of the Cook-Levin Theorem (Cook’s

 Verify that the running